General Idea: Exhibitions

 Retrospectives of General Idea's work continue to tour Europe and North America.
 General Idea Editions: 1967-1995 was featured at the Centro Andaluz de Arte Contemporáneo, Seville, Spain from 30 January - 1 April 2007, and included a recreation of the installations Magic Bullet and Magic Carpet, as well as the major installation Fin de Siècle.
 Before that Editions was exhibited at the Andy Warhol Museum in Pittsburgh, the Munich Kunstverein, Kunstwerke (Berlin), and the Kunsthalle Zürich, Switzerland.
 General Idea has been featured in the Paris, Sydney, São Paulo and Venice Biennales, as well as at Documenta 8 in Kassel, Germany.
 Their work continues to be exhibited in group and solo shows worldwide.
 Recent career retrospectives include Haute Couture at the Musée d'Art Moderne de la ville de Paris, and subsequently toured to the Art Gallery of Ontario in 2010-2011.
 They had their first Latin American museum show/retrospective, General Idea: Tiempo Partido at Museo Jumex, Mexico City and MALBA, Buenos Aires, in 2016-2017.
 They continue to have solo exhibitions at Esther Schipper Gallery (Berlin), Mai 36 Galerie (Zürich), Maureen Paley (London) and Mitchell-Innes and Nash.
 A touring career retrospective, General Idea, was on exhibition at the National Gallery of Canada until November 20, 2022.
 It ran at the Stedelijk Museum (Amsterdam) from April to mid-July 2023, and is set to run at the Martin Gropius Bau (Berlin) from late September 2023 to January 2024 as one of the most comprehensive retrospectives of the collective's work.
 A comprehensive and expansive catalogue was published on the occasion, published by JRP Editions.

 In 2022 as well, a focused retrospective of 250 of the Group's drawings, mostly done in New York, was exhibited at the Drawing Center, New York.
-The New Yorker reviewed it, saying, "The show has a deveptively playful air: the spectre of the AIDS epidemic is ever present."
+The New Yorker reviewed it, saying, "The show has a deceptively playful air: the spectre of the AIDS epidemic is ever present."